 If the applicant files the certified copy within that period of time, the 2 monthsthe application retains its original filing date, provided that it meets all the other conditions for a filing date to be granted (Guidelines A-II 4.1.5).

-1.3.4.
-Case where the supply of the copy is not obligatory
+Where provision of the copy is not compulsory

 - if the previously filed application is a EP request, or